bjarque/t265_UE/README.md

 ![image](https://user-images.githubusercontent.com/23232326/136547962-7b521660-e3d3-4b53-8ab5-6809187c0366.png)

 6. Run script from repo with the command "py tracker.py", after you start it, it should show MHtrack in Livelink controller window.
-You can optinally add the destination ip as  first argument to the command. (ex: py tracker.py 10.0.0.2)
+You can optinally add destination ips as   arguments to the command. (ex: "py tracker.py 127.0.0.1 10.0.0.2", would send to 2 destinations)

 7. Add livelink component to your camera